smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ------------------------------------------------------------------
 **BIT**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Often, we think of the `BIT` data type as being a Boolean value (true or false, yes or no, on or off, one or zero…), however, NULL markers are allowed for the `BIT` data type making the possible values 1, 0 and NULL.  **The `BIT` data type in SQL is not a true Boolean value.**
+Often, we think of the `BIT` data type as being a Boolean value (true or false, yes or no, on or off, one or zero…), however, NULL markers are allowed for the `BIT` data type making the possible values 1, 0 and NULL.  **The `BIT` data type in SQL is not a true Boolean value.**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Because the only acceptable values for the `BIT` data type are `1`, `0` or `NULL`.
-The `BIT` data type converts any nonzero value to `1`.
-As discussed earlier, the NULL marker is neither a nonzero nor a zero value, so it is not promoted to the value of `1`.
+Because the only acceptable values for the `BIT` data type are 1, 0, or NULL.
+The `BIT` data type converts any nonzero value to 1.
+As discussed earlier, the NULL marker is neither a nonzero nor a zero value, so it is not promoted to the value of 1.
 Here we demonstrate that behavior.

 ```sql
 SELECT 1 AS ID, CAST(NULL AS BIT) AS Bit